GeorgieGray/all-about-dinos/README.md

 The form to sign up for the dino facts newsletter

-#### Facts newsletter thank you `/facts/thank-you.html`
+#### Facts newsletter thank you `/facts/thank-you`

 The thank you page for a new newsletter subscriber.
-This is the only exception to project structure, the forms `action` attribute must have the .html file extension for GitHub Pages throws a 405 error.

 ## Design